 The thing is, I have very little to say about it.
 If ever there was a song that spoke for itself, it is this one.
 But there are details, and context—those things that can sharpen the appreciation for even a song that stands so squarely and strongly on its own.

-This marriage of words and music was one made in heaven, apparently, as the song became very quickly and deeply beloved of the Welsh.
+The marriage of William Pantycelyn’s words and John Hughes’ music was apparently one made in heaven as after its emergence around 1905 the song became very quickly and deeply beloved of the Welsh.
 It has ultimately come to be known as the unofficial national anthem of Wales, and can be heard sung ceremonially at important sporting events (i.e. rugby matches).

 In Wales itself, it is generally known either as “Bread of Heaven” (a line from the first verse) or as “Cwm Rhondda,” the name of the melody.
 Globally, it is usually referred to by the first line of the lyric, which is alternately presented as “Guide Me O Thou Great Jehovah,” or “Guide Me O Thou Great Redeemer,” or “Guide Me Ever, Great Redeemer.”